AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Getting Started

-There are multiple ways to run JTabViz, we suggest skipping to method 3 and utilizing the multiplatform scripts (does require a Java compiler).
+There are multiple ways to run JTabViz, but we suggest using method 3 for simplicity and cross-platform compatibility (requires a Java compiler).

 1. **Using the Pre-Compiled JAR File:**
    - Download the `JTabViz.jar` file and the `libs` folder.